ChrisGermano/GlobeLocator/README.md

 npm run main [keyword] [max-results]
 ```

-This will generate a new file in /searches. <b>Running a search will wipe previous data!</b>
+This will generate a new file in /searches. <b>Running a search will wipe previous data!</b> Create a new config.json from the template to use.

 ### v0.0.1